-In connection with a Qualifying Termination Upon Change in Control occurring on December 31, 2020, the NEOs would have been entitled to the following benefits:
+In connection with a Qualifying Termination Upon Change in Control occurring on December 31, 2022, the NEOs would have been entitled to the following benefits:

-- a lump sum severance payment equal to the sum of the officer's base salary and Annual Bonus multiplied by two; - a prorated cash amount equal to the officer's Annual Bonus for the year in which termination occurs when and if annual incentives for the year of termination are paid to other executive officers; - to the extent the annual incentive for the year prior to the year in which termination occurs has not been paid, a cash amount equal to the officer's prior year actual annual incentive when and if any annual incentives for the year prior to the date of termination are paid to our other executive officers; - continued coverage under specified health and welfare benefit programs for two years; - continued participation in the 401(k) Plan for the calendar year in which termination occurs, including our contributions based upon participation or matching (with payment of the after-tax economic equivalent if and to the extent such is not permitted under the 401(k) Plan or by applicable law); and - immediate vesting of any outstanding Restricted Stock Awards, RSUs and stock options held by the officer, provided that such immediate vesting only applies to Performance Awards (as defined in the Severance Agreements) with respect to the target shares or Target Level of performance, and the officer continues to vest as to any Performance Awards in excess of such target shares or Target Level of performance following the date of termination.
+- a lump sum severance payment equal to the sum of the NEO's base salary and Annual Bonus multiplied by two; - a prorated cash amount equal to the NEO's Annual Bonus for the year in which termination occurs when and if annual incentives for the year of termination are paid to other executive officers; - to the extent the annual incentive for the year prior to the year in which termination occurs has not been paid, a cash amount equal to the NEO's prior year actual annual incentive when and if any annual incentives for the year prior to the date of termination are paid to our other executive officers; - continued coverage under specified health and welfare benefit programs for two years; - continued participation in the 401(k) Plan for the calendar year in which termination occurs, including our contributions based upon participation or matching (with payment of the after-tax economic equivalent if and to the extent such is not permitted under the 401(k) Plan or by applicable law); and - immediate vesting of any outstanding RSUs, provided that such immediate vesting only applies to Performance Awards (as defined in the Severance Agreements) with respect to the target level of performance, and the officer continues to vest as to any Performance Awards in excess of such target level of performance following the date of termination.

-Each of the Severance Agreements also has provisions that generally prohibit the officer, for a period of 12 months following the termination of such officer's employment with us, from (1) engaging in certain competitive activities in designated geographic areas and (2) soliciting our employees and our affiliates.
+Each of the Severance Agreements also has provisions that generally prohibit the NEOs, for a period of 12 months following the termination of such officer's employment with us, from (1) engaging in certain competitive activities in designated geographic areas and (2) soliciting our employees and our affiliates.